Visan1/portfolio/README.md

 **Data Analyst at Telus International AI (_July 2022 - July 2023_)**
 - Carried out data analysis, data cleaning, and data validation on diverse sets of data ranging from financial, sciences, geographical and health care industries.
 - Processed and labeled raw data for use in major search engines (Bing, Google, etc.) to improve user experiences and performance.
-- Carried out research initiatives and quality assessments that helped optimize the performance of search engine machine learning models, ensuring user satisfaction and improved functionality.
+- Carried out research initiatives and quality assessments to help optimize the performance of search engine machine learning models, ensuring user satisfaction and improved functionality.

 **Software Developer Freelancer at 100Devs (_January 2022 - December 2022_)**